tatey/trace_privately/README.md

 # HTTP Key Server for TracePrivately

-This is a sample HTTP key server for the sample [TracePrivately app](https://github.com/CrunchyBagel/TracePrivately).
+This is a reference HTTP key server for the reference [TracePrivately app](https://github.com/CrunchyBagel/TracePrivately).
 Development is moving fast and this is a work-in-progress.
 If you want to help take a look at the [Issues](https://github.com/tatey/trace_privately/issues).

 # Objectives